- Prep time 5 minutes

 Keep in mind that this blackberry caipirinha requires a good, fierce muddling to extract all the flavor from the berries and lime wedges, but the juice in this case is especially worth the squeeze.
 If you don’t have a wood, plastic, or stainless steel muddler, use a sturdy wooden spoon, mortar and pestle, French rolling pin, or even an ordinary dowel (but make sure your alternative muddler is very clean before you start).
 If you want to do it the fancy way, crush the berries thoroughly with a tablespoon or so of cold water, then strain out the seeds through a fine mesh sieve before proceeding with the drink.

 If you like, run a little water or a squeezed lime wedge around the rim of the rocks glass using your finger, then dip it into a shallow plate of granulated sugar before you pour in the cocktail to give it a pretty edge and a welcome touch of extra sweetness. —MissGinsu

 Test Kitchen Notes

-A classic caipirinha is made with cachaca (distilled from sugar cane), sugar and lime juice.
-MissGinsu's version doesn't stray far -- she adds fresh blackberries, which dye the drink a deep purple.
+A classic caipirinha is made with cachaça, sugar, and fresh lime juice.
+MissGinsu's version doesn't stray far: She adds fresh blackberries, which dye the drink a deep purple.
 It's bright and a little austere.
-The recipe calls for 1 teaspoon of sugar, but you may want to add more to taste if your blackberries are tart.
-Add any extra sugar after the drink is shaken, and shake it again to dissolve the added sugar.
-If you can't find cachaca, you can use white rum. - Amanda & Merrill - A&M
+This recipe calls for one teaspoon of sugar, but you may want to add more to taste if your blackberries are particularly tart.
+Add any extra sugar after the drink’s initial shaking, then shake it again to fully dissolve the added sugar.
+If you can't find cachaça, you can use white rum. —The Editors

-- In a shaker or pint glass, muddle/mash up the blackberries and the sugar with two of the lime wedges.
+- In a shaker or pint glass, thoroughly muddle the blackberries and sugar with two of the lime wedges.

 - Remove and discard the crushed lime wedges.
-Pour the mixture into a rocks glass and use the remaining wedge of lime as a garnish.
+Pour the cocktail into a rocks glass (rimmed with sugar, if you like), and garnish with the remaining lime wedge.